 - Avoid your pup eating things they shouldn’t.
 Teaching leave commands can help with this.
 Prolific scavengers may need a basket muzzle on walks.

-- Feed a complete & balanced limited ingredient diet that is high in protein and low in carbs.
-Additionally, avoid giving unhealthy treats or snacks (we know it can be tricky ignoring those puppy-dog eyes!)
+- Feed a high-quality, complete & balanced diet and avoid giving unhealthy treats or snacks (we know it can be tricky ignoring those puppy-dog eyes!)

 What about colitis in puppies?